darasiemi/data_engineering_credit_fraud_project/setup.md

 ## Overview
 In this project, we show the data engineering pipeline, from data ingestion using .
-This project is a capstone for the fulfilment of the data engineering zoomcamp[link].
+This project is a capstone for the fulfilment of the [data engineering zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp.git).
 The dataset for this project can be found [here](https://www.kaggle.com/datasets/ealaxi/paysim1/data)

 ### Pre-Requisites
 1. Terraform client installation: https://www.terraform.io/downloads